benjaminzwhite/reasoning-models/README.md

 - [ReTool: Reinforcement Learning for Strategic Tool Use in LLMs](https://arxiv.org/abs/2504.11536) - ByteDance, seems to be like a Code Action training but need to read in detail
 - [ToRL: Scaling Tool-Integrated RL](https://arxiv.org/abs/2503.23383) - TODO: create a Tool Use RL general topic
 - [**Does Reinforcement Learning Really Incentivize Reasoning Capacity in LLMs Beyond the Base Model?**](https://arxiv.org/abs/2504.13837) - Tsinghua/SJTU, critical analysis of RLVR reinforcement learning with verifiable rewards
+- [**Generative AI Act II: Test Time Scaling Drives Cognition Engineering**](https://arxiv.org/abs/2504.13828) - 76 pages, really nice overview of all the related topics, has code and mini tutorials also

 #### Topic - General or unsorted